 Along with regular company protocols, since the metoo movements, employers have also adopted more informal ways to improve company culture.

 Introducing anonymous helplines as an avenue for victims that don’t want to give up their identities.
-Making the monitoring of sexual misconduct a must as part of the department leaders’ responsibilities.
+Monitoring sexual misconduct is a must part of the department leaders’ responsibilities.
 Spotting potential risks and putting them to an end to them before they can manifest into something bigger.
-The metoo movement has pushed for and created a sense of a growing community that the American workspace was in need of for a long time.
+The metoo movement has pushed for and created a sense of a growing community that the American workspace needed for a long time.

 A toxic workplace is bad for all parties; employers, employees, and businesses.
-The metoo movement has created a standard, though not yet perfect to help in aiding victims of sexual harassment in the workplace.
+The metoo movement has created a standard, though not yet perfect, to help victims of sexual harassment in the workplace.
 Before this, companies had been lax with prioritizing change and instilling a sense of comfort in their employees.